 Conclusions regarding the hidden unemployment gap.
 JG advocates are right when they say that the official unemployment rate, recently at a 50-year low, understates the degree of slack in the labor market.
 However, an abundance of potential applicants is not enough to conclude that guaranteed public-service employment would be a cost-effective way to move people from poverty to self-sufficiency.
 To make a convincing case, JG advocates need to pay more attention to three characteristics of the nonemployed and underemployed population they hope to attract:

-- Some potential participants in a JG program are already working, but outside the market economy.
+potential participants in a JG program are already working, but outside

 These issues alone are enough to require a rethink of the costs and benefits of introducing a full-scale federal job guarantee at a time when the economy is close to full employment by conventional measures.
 However, it is only fair to note that problems discussed here would be of less consequence in times of economic downturn.
 The workers released from private employment during a recession would, by assumption, have demonstrated employability and greater motivation to work than the “hidden unemployed” who remain on the sidelines even as the economy approaches a cyclical peak.
 On balance, then, the considerations discussed in this section bear more strongly on the merits of JG as an antipoverty program than on its merits as an automatic stabilizer.